Passionflower (passiflora) - properties, contraindications, side effects

 For a Good Night's Sleep

-Herb extracts of hops and passionflower, melatonin and magnesium and vitamin B6 for people who have trouble falling asleep.
+Herbal extracts of hops and passionflower cones, melatonin, and magnesium and vitamin B6 for people who have trouble falling asleep.

 Nervina Antistress Forte